cruncher19/Ubicomp-GPP/README.md

 ## Power Production Prediction Usage
 run `python predictor.py` in the repository's directory.

+##Solar power website scraper usage
+python PowerScraper.py
+##This will print the time the site was last updated, the current daily power production and add the power information to the database via the REST API.

 This currently uses a fake dataset to build a regression model and then uses the current weather conditions with the model to estimate power production.